Toll Free: 1-877-542-4920

 Owen’s idea to use the Cessna 208 Amphibian Caravan was the impetus that managed to effect real change for transportation in the north.
 The Cessna 208 Amphibian Caravan is a utility-orientated aircraft that, as Oliver has proven, is equally adept at passenger transportation.
 He was the first person to use the Cessna 208 Amphibian Caravan for scheduled commercial transportation services in Canada.

-A Spearhead in Aviation
+A Leader in Aviation

 VISION